 Do not assume that you will forever be at a disadvantage just because you have to play catch-up preparation for the divorce.
 There is information you can learn and plan that you can engage in That will help you do better in your divorce than you might otherwise have been able to in today's blog post from the Law Office of Bryan Fagan.
 We will share some information about what it means to file, respond to and proceed with a divorce in Texas.

 The big difference between filing for divorce and responding to a divorce

-Within a single divorce case there are two parties.
+Within a single divorce case, there are two parties.
 The first party is called the petitioner.
 The petitioner is the party who files the divorce and is obligated to serve notice of the divorce process on the other party.
 The spouse who does not file for divorce and must respond to the divorce filing is known as the respondent.
 I am often asked whether it is better to be the petitioner or respondent in our divorce.
 In reality, there is no legal benefit to being either the respondent or the petitioner.
-However, there is a benefit to be the petitioner in one important regard.
+However, there is a benefit to be the petitioner in one crucial regard.

 What happens if you are served with papers first?

 Time is not always of the essence in every regard of your divorce.
-While it feels like you are up against an imaginary clock when you are surprised with divorce papers, the reality is that you likely have more time than you believe to prepare for your divorce.
+While it feels like you are up against an imaginary clock when you are surprised with divorce papers, the reality is that you likely have more time than you believe in preparing for your divorce.
 However, there are things that you should do to prepare for your divorce where time may be an issue after all.
 Let's walk through some of the things you should do right off the bat so that you do not lose the opportunity to do so later.

 How to talk to your children about the beginning of a divorce